department-of-veterans-affairs/vagov-content/pages/life-insurance/file-a-claim-rewrite.md

   </li>
 </ol>

+#### Filing a claim for a service member, Reservist, or National Guard member who was not on active duty when they died

 **If you want to file an SGLI claim for a Reservist or National Guard member or a service member who was not on active duty when they died**, you need to include these documents with your SGLI claim: